Step Code Incentive Program

 North Cowichan's Phased Incentive Program

-The first phase of our Step Code program will launch in October 2020, and offers incentives to commercial builders and homeowners who choose to comply with, at minimum, Step 2 of the BCSC.
-In 2021 the Province will mandate that all new builds must meet Step 2 of the BCSC.
-At this time, Phase 2 pf our program will launch and new builds can then only apply for a rebate of they voluntarily meet step 3 or higher.
+The first phase of our incentive program will launch in October 2020, and offers incentives to commercial builders and homeowners who choose to comply with, at minimum, Step 2 of the BCSC.
+Council has amended the Building Bylaw to require all new builds in North Cowichan to meet Step 2 of the BCSC as of May 1, 2021.
+At this time, new builds can then only apply for a rebate if they voluntarily meet step 3 or higher.

 |Step 3||$750 – 20% increase in efficiency (will be made mandatory by Province in 2022)|